World Rare Disease Day 2024

 World Rare Disease Day 2019

-The goal is to adopt new behaviours and attitudes towards the needs of blind people, help with early diagnosis and access to future treatments that are currently under development for LCA10.
+The goal is to adopt new behaviors and attitudes towards the needs of blind people, help with early diagnosis, and access future treatments that are currently under development for LCA10.

-February 28th, 2019 is celebrating the World Day for People with Rare Diseases, usually genetic.
-I encourage you to take part in!
+February 28th, 2019 is celebrating World Day for People with Rare Diseases, usually genetic.
+I encourage you to take part in it!
 Why?
-Because shutting down eyes, opens up minds.
-We organize an event related to Leber’s Congenital Amaurosis blindness – a competition for the artistic work with blindfolded eyes.
+Because shutting down eyes open up minds.
+We organize an event related to Leber’s Congenital Amaurosis blindness – a competition for artistic work with blindfolded eyes.
 If you would like to join the fun, I warmly invite you to do so.
-In the family circle, education through play.
+In the family circle, education is through play.
 “From children to children” learning through understanding.
 While learning about challenges in the diagnosis of this rare form of childhood blindness reflect how you feel when you do not see much?

 Blindness is a SERIOUS health condition and needs to be understood.
 BE SAFE!
 Be responsible.

-Do something “in the dark”, blindfolded: dress a doll, draw a picture, eat dinner with a handkerchief covering your eyes and capture the memory (!) by taking pictures or a video (with the Rare Disease Day logo).
-Share with us as a family, class, school, university, hospital or a company at European Eurordis or American NORD.
+Do something “in the dark”, blindfolded: dress a doll, draw a picture, eat dinner with a handkerchief covering your eyes, and capture the memory (!) by taking pictures or a video (with the Rare Disease Day logo).
+Share with us as a family, class, school, university, hospital, or company at European Eurordis or American NORD.